ProjetsPL/treehouse-theme/_posts/us/beautiful-christmas-table-decorations.11-christmas-table-ideas.md

 ## Red and silver Christmas table decorations

 Red is one of the colors associated with Christmas by many people.
-Hence, it's commonly chosen for a Christmas table decorations. **One must be careful not to choose too strong shade**.
+Hence, it's commonly chosen for Christmas table decorations. **One must be careful not to choose too strong shade**.
 It is advised to break it with a lighter, equally elegant and stylish color.

 A combination of **red and silver** is a very good idea.
 You can choose a silver runner and red napkins or the other way around - red runner and silver napkins.
-Another interesting idea involves placing a wide ornamental tape with shiny sequins in the middle on the table, and surrounding it with tiny Christmas balls.
+Another interesting idea involves placing a wide ornamental tape with shiny sequins in the middle, and surrounding it with tiny Christmas balls.

 {% fig %}